Ed Wood (film): Historical accuracy

-When describing the film's accuracy, Burton explained, "it's not like a completely hardcore realistic biopic.
+When describing the film's accuracy, Burton explained, "It's not like a completely hardcore realistic biopic.
 In doing a biopic you can't help but get inside the person's spirit a little bit, so for me, some of the film is trying to be through Ed a little bit.
 So it's got an overly optimistic quality to it."
 Burton acknowledged that he probably portrayed Wood and his crew in an exaggeratedly sympathetic way, stating he did not want to ridicule people who had already been ridiculed for a good deal of their life.
 Burton decided not to depict the darker side of Wood's life because his letters never alluded to this aspect and remained upbeat.
 To this end, Burton wanted to make the film through Wood's eyes.
 He said in an interview, "I've never seen anything like them, the kind of bad poetry and redundancy– saying in, like, five sentences what it would take most normal people one ...
 Yet still there is a sincerity to them that is very unusual, and I always found that somewhat touching; it gives them a surreal, weirdly heartfelt feeling."

-According to Bela G. Lugosi (his son), Forrest Ackerman, Dolores Fuller and Richard Sheffield, the film's portrayal of Lugosi is inaccurate: in real life, he never used profanity, owned small dogs, or slept in coffins.
+According to Forrest Ackerman, Dolores Fuller, Richard Sheffield, and Lugosi's son Bela G., the film's portrayal of Lugosi is inaccurate: in real life, he never used profanity, owned small dogs, or slept in coffins.
 Additionally, contrary to what was presented in the film, Bela was not thrown by a comic's ad-libbing in a skit on a TV show involving Wood, but on another show years earlier before the two ever met.

 Burton biographer Ken Hanke criticized the depiction of Dolores Fuller.
 "The real Fuller is a lively, savvy, humorous woman," Hanke said, "while Parker's performance presents her as a kind of sitcom moron for the first part of the film and a rather judgmental and wholly unpleasant character in her later scenes."
 During her years with Wood, Fuller had regular TV jobs on Queen for a Day and The Dinah Shore Show, which are not mentioned.
 Fuller criticized Parker's portrayal and Burton's direction, but still gave Ed Wood a positive review.
 "Despite the dramatic liberties, I think Tim Burton is fabulous.
-I wished they could have made it a deeper love story, because we really loved each other.
+I wished they could have made it a deeper love story because we really loved each other.
 We strove to find investors together, I worked so hard to support Ed and I".

 Release

-Ed Wood had its premiere at the 32nd New York Film Festival at the Lincoln Center.
+Ed Wood had its premiere at the 32nd New York Film Festival at Lincoln Center.
 The film was then shown shortly after at the 21st Telluride Film Festival and later at the 1995 Cannes Film Festival, where it was in competition for the Palme d'Or.